Prehistoric Ireland: Glaciation and the Palaeolithic

 Ireland was not joined to Great Britain by a land bridge, meaning that snakes and other temperate terrestrial flora or fauna could not have crossed into Ireland.
-Unlike Great Britain, which was connected to continental Europe by a continuous land bridge, called Doggerland, until 7050 BC (fragmenting into islands and finally submerging by 6200 BC).
+This was unlike Great Britain, which was connected to continental Europe by a continuous land bridge, called Doggerland, until 7050 BC (fragmenting into islands and finally submerging by 6200 BC).

 The earliest known modern humans in Ireland date back to the late Palaeolithic Age (Old Stone Age).
-This date was pushed back some 2,500 years by a radiocarbon dating performed in 2016 on a bear bone excavated in 1903 in the "Alice and Gwendoline Cave", County Clare.
+This date was pushed back some 2,500 years by radiocarbon dating performed in 2016 on a bear bone excavated in 1903 in the "Alice and Gwendoline Cave", County Clare.
 The bone has cut marks showing it was butchered when fresh and gave a date of around 10,500 BC, showing humans were in Ireland at that time, soon after the ice retreated.
 In contrast, a flint worked by a human found in 1968 at Mell, Drogheda, is much older, probably well pre-dating 70,000 BC, and this is normally regarded as having been carried to Ireland on an ice sheet, probably from what is now the bottom of the Irish Sea.

 In 2021, a reindeer bone fragment discovered in Castlepook Cave near Doneraile, County Cork in 1972, was dated to 33,000 years ago, establishing human activity in Ireland more than 20,000 years earlier than previously thought.
+In 2026, researchers discovered cave art in southwest Ireland which suggests permanent human habitation as early as 15,000 years ago.
+It is posited that these early inhabitants crossed from Wales via a land bridge.